rackerlabs/support-how-to/content/how-to/cloud-networks/using-cidr-notation-in-cloud-networks/index.md

 ### What is CIDR?

-Classless Inter-Domain Routing (CIDR), is a range of IP addresses a network uses.
-A CIDR address looks like a normal IP address except that it ends with a slash followed by a number.
+Classless Inter-Domain Routing (CIDR) is a range of IP addresses a network uses.
+A CIDR address looks like a normal IP address, except that it ends with a slash followed by a number.
 The number after the slash represents the number of addresses in the range.